-BNL Planned Activities Prepare issues of Nuclear Data Sheets for publication.
+Prepare issues of Nuclear Data Sheets for publication.

 Work on new version of Nuclear Wallet Cards.

-Develop software for Nuclear Data Sheets publication (McMaster)
+Continue development of software for Nuclear Data Sheets publication.

-Assist with preparation of print-ready manuscripts for review and publication in Nuclear Data Sheets.

 V. Nuclear Structure Physics

 A. NSR Abstract Preparation

 The literature search and preparation of KEYWORD abstracts for publications included in NSR require scientific expertise.
 BNL continues to have the overall responsibility for this database.
 The IAEA is expected to provide more than 20% of the keywords.
 Similar contributions from other external collaborators are expected.
 These will be checked and edited by BNL as necessary before being added to the database.